Do you travel for your own business? Do you have employees who travel? Make sure you know which travel expenses are deductible - and which are not.

 Business meals while traveling are deductible expenses, at 50% in most cases, but entertainment expenses are no longer deductible in any business situation.

 Deductions for Special Types of Travel

-Cruises Cost of travel on cruise ships, even for direct or associated business purposes, is limited.
-You may be limited to a total of $2,000 of costs for the cruise, and other limitations may apply.
-Be prepared to provide documentation that the cruise activities were related to business purposes.
+Cruises: Cost of travel on cruise ships, even for direct or associated business purposes, is limited.
+The IRS sets daily limits on luxury water travel each year, depending on the dates (months) of the cruise, based on an amount twice the allowable federal per diem rate for that travel period.
+IRS Be prepared to provide documentation that the cruise activities were related to business purpose.

 Documenting Travel Expenses

 The most important part of the process of deducting travel expenses is to save all of your receipts.
 You don't have to save paper copies, but you should be able to pull out a separate receipt (not just a line item on a credit card) to show (1) date (2) expense details (3) amount spent and (4) business purposes.
 Be as specific as possible.

 Don't forget that travel expenses must be, as stated by the IRS: "ordinary and necessary expenses incurred while carrying on your trade or business."